Litzuck/lol-spectator-overlay-client/Readme.md

 ## Usage

 Just download the latest release for your platform and you are nearly ready to go.
-After that you just have to join a custom lobby AS A SPECTATOR and press the button `Start Overlay`.
+First run the `lol-esports-spectate-client.exe` and after that you just have to join a custom lobby AS A SPECTATOR and press the button `Start Overlay`.
 If there is some weird behavior you can restart the Overlay by using `Stop Overlay` and `Start Overlay`, which should fix most errors.
 Furthermore you can customize the colors of the overlay with the different color pickers.